 The Federal Communications Commission (FCC) created the Wireless Medical Telemetry System (WMTS) in response to growing concerns about interference from digital television transmitters and other equipment.
 The FCC dedicated bands of frequencies to promote the interference-free use of medical telemetry systems important for patient monitoring.
 The FCC mandated that all WMTS transmitters be registered, and appointed ASHE as the frequency coordinator to handle registration.
 ASHE and its technical partner Comsearch provide frequency coordination services and device registration.
-In addition to serving as frequency coordinator, ASHE also closely monitors FCC actions that have the potential to affect WMTS.
-For more information about FCC proposals and changes, visit the WMTS Reference Room.
+For more information regarding current WMTS issues see the news articles below.

 Mandated Hospital Registration